The Battle of Albuera

 The Battle of Albuera is a 1912 historical battle painting by the British artist William Barnes Wollen.
 It depicts the Battle of Albuera fought in Extremadura, Spain on 16 May 1811 during the Peninsular War.
 The Allied Army under the Anglo-Irish general William Carr Beresford fought the French in a bloody but indecisive battle.

 The painting shows the 3rd Foot regiment rallying round their regimental colours as they are attacked by French cavalry.
-It was exhibited at the Royal Academy's 1912 Summer Exhibition.
+It was exhibited at the Royal Academy's 1912 Summer Exhibition at Burlington House.
 It is now in the collection of the National Army Museum in Chelsea.